FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/columns/commitmentdiscountconsumedquantity.md

 ## Description

-The numeric value of CommitmentDiscountUnits that is either applied to a metered *resource* or *service* or is unused over a *charge period*.
+The numeric, total quantity of Commitment Discount Units that is amortized to either a metered *resource* or *service* or that is unused over a *charge period* from one or more *commitment discount* purchases.

 ## Content constraints